VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 ### Bootstrap demonstrations
 Run [BootstrapFewShot](https://github.com/stanfordnlp/dspy/blob/b1ae7af5261a5201d080b57aea248cd09d76e666/dspy/teleprompt/bootstrap.py#L36) as described in the previous section to get candidate sets of demonstrations.
 ### Propose instruction candidates
-Using a 'proposer' LLM based program we can generate candidate instructions for $\Phi$.
+Using a 'proposer' LLM based program we can generate candidate instructions for \\(\Phi\\).
 The one used in DSPy looks like:
 ```python
 class GenerateSingleModuleInstruction(dspy.Signature):
     """